gvergnaud/ts-pattern/docs/v4-to-v5-migration-guide.md

     .otherwise(() => null);
 ```

-- The subpattern we provide in `P.set(subpattern)` should match all values in the set.
+- The subpattern we provide in `P.set(subpattern)` should match all values in the Set.
-- The value subpattern we provide in `P.map(keyPattern, subpattern)` should only match the values matching `keyPattern` for the whole `P.map(..)` pattern to match the input.
+- The key and value subpatterns we provide in `P.map(keyPattern, subpattern)` should match all keys and values in the Map.

 # New features